billdawson/tidevtools/README.md

 ### ti_eclipsify2.py

+**DEPRECATED** Does what you expect.
+Run it while you are sitting in the root of a project (where the tiapp.xml is.)

+### ti_eclipsify3.py

 Does what you expect.
 Run it while you are sitting in the root of a project (where the tiapp.xml is.)

-(More info soon.)

 ### ti_android_device.py